LuciusColt/CAIN/content/Lore/Case File M-0994.md

 Combat Notes:

-- Joselyn was seized and swallowed whole
+- Lilith was seized and swallowed whole

 - Vivienne performed a precision knife strike, slicing the abdomen open and killing the OGRE